Back to Top

 With its non-commercial and non-political nature, the organization is involved in a broad range of cultural, social, and educational activities.

-Shahmama collaborates with all social groups and individuals who are committed to promoting peace, security, democracy, and social justice in Afghanistan.
+Shahmama supports writers and intellectuals whose cultural and literary works contribute to discussions on peace, democracy, and social development related to Afghanistan.
 We believe that intellectuals and educated individuals from Afghanistan can play a significant role in creating positive change in the country.
 Women receive special attention in our activities, and we support any movement that advocates for women’s rights in Afghanistan.
 Furthermore, we offer various opportunities for Afghan women to express their ideas through their books and publications.

 Education is a key focus for Shahmama.
 The foundation aims to facilitate the creation of educational materials for schoolchildren, illiterates, and university students by supporting former university professors and writers of Afghanistan’s diaspora in Western countries.
 We encourage educated and experienced Afghans living abroad to become active and contribute to Afghanistan’s rebuilding by sharing their experiences and knowledge.
 In doing so, they can play an important role in the country’s reconstruction.
 We facilitate the publication of their knowledge and ideas.